diversable/alfred_workflow__run_nushell_command/README.md

 ## Usage

-Run shell commands without opening a terminal via the `cmd` keyword.
+Run NuShell commands without opening a terminal via the `nu` keyword.
 Your shell’s configuration files will be loaded, making your custom aliases, functions, and more available to the environment.
 Commands execute relative to the frontmost Finder window to allow quick changes on the current working folder.
 Exit status is shown as a notification and output in a [Text View](https://www.alfredapp.com/help/workflows/userinterface/text/).

 ![Sending command](Workflow/images/about/cmd.png)